Toshi's Table

 What You'll Find on Toshi's Table

-You may have noticed my recipes are for the “vegetarian curious cook.”
-I know there are a lot of people out there that simply dislike cooking meat, but aren’t necessarily vegetarian.
-I want this blog to be a space where everyone can enjoy creating and eating delicious food!
+I want this blog to be a space where everyone can enjoy creating and eating colorful, delicious, veggie focused food!
 A lot of my recipes are easy to modify and adjust to your taste buds.
 Be on the lookout for:

 • Simple yet elegant cocktails such as this lemon basil martini or my seasonal winter old fashioned!